-- When you apply for an education service or benefit, such as school transport, free school meals, clothing grant, placing request or EMA, we will also ask for personal information as set out above.
+- If you apply for an education service or benefit, such as school transport, free school meals, clothing grant, placing request or EMA, we will ask for personal information as set out above.
 We will also ask for information about your income for education benefits applications. - If you make a request for additional support such as an educational psychologist or other support for learning we will ask for more detailed information to allow us to provide the most appropriate support for your family.
-This may include information about family circumstances or medical conditions. - If you wish to participate in activities or support for young people through our youth centres, or through adult learning programmes within the community, we will also ask for your personal information to support your application.
-This may include information about family circumstances or medical conditions.
+This may include information about family circumstances or medical conditions. - If there are concerns about your child's wellbeing and/or your child has needs that may require additional support, we will wish to work with you to collect and consider information to enable us to help you get the right support at the right time in line with Getting it right for every child approach.